The WordPress Logo for our integration

 When a form was submitted The Gravityforms Logo for our integration, send a webhook request via The Webhooks Logo for our WP Webhooks integration Webhooks, and lastly fire a do_action hook via The WordPress Logo for our integration WordPress.

-When a taxonomy term was updated The WordPress Logo for our integration, create a coupon via The Woocommerce Logo for our integration WooCommerce.
+When a post was created The WordPress Logo for our integration, call a PHP function via The WordPress Logo for our integration WordPress.

 About WordPress